AndreMIsidoro/tools/README.md

 	searchsploit : Used to find exploits
 	wappalyzer : Used to find the technolagies used to build a webserver

+## Ldap

+	bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment

+## Ldap - Kerberos

+	kerbrute - A tool to quickly bruteforce and enumerate valid Active Directory accounts through Kerberos Pre-Authentication

 ## Packets Analyser/Inspector

 	snort